observIQ/bindplane-agent/config/google_cloud_exporter/README.md

 # Google Cloud Exporter Prerequisites

 The Google Cloud Exporter supports Metrics, Logs, and Traces.
+This directory contains sub directories with usercase specific configurations, all of which are compatible with Google Cloud Monitoring.

 ## Google Cloud APIs